lede701/tk3spa/README.md

-# Tk3spa
+# TimeKeeper 3.0

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+This project is the exploration of developing our current system into a single page app using Angular.

 ## Development server